Smaller Than A Grain Of Salt, These Tiny Computers Can Tackle Fraud, Tech Giant IBM Predicts

-These cryptographic anchors such as ink dots, or tiny computers anchors will be used in tandem with blockchain's distributed ledger technology to ensure an object's authenticity from its point of origin when it reaches its consumer, the tech giant said in a statement.
+These cryptographic anchors such as ink dots, or tiny computers anchors, touted to be world's smallest computers, will be used in tandem with blockchain's distributed ledger technology to ensure an object's authenticity from its point of origin when it reaches its consumer, the tech giant said in a statement.

 Are these tiny computers more than just technological innovation?
 Yes, because fraud costs the global economy more than USD 600 billion a year.
 In some countries, nearly 70 per cent of certain life-saving drugs are counterfeit.